 Poor Tenant Screening Methods

-Having a solid tenant screening process in place is imperative for a property management company’s success.
+A solid tenant screening process is imperative for a property management company’s success.
 Allowing nightmare tenants to inhabit the property you manage is asking for trouble, and that translates to a heaping portion of additional work for you.
 Whether it’s dealing with damages to the property, late rent, or disruptive behavior, the time and energy spent on mitigating the issues that poor tenants create will guarantee that your staff will be spread thin.
 If you face the time and cost associated with eviction, your and your staff’s workload increases even further.

 Don’t make the mistake of killing your efficiency and your owner’s trust by consistently accepting applicants that will cost you long-term.
 Instead, make sure that you have a solid screening process.
 This should include criminal background checks, rental history, and credit checks.
 Moreover, protect yourself and be ready to answer questions about your process by creating a comprehensive written tenant screening policy to ensure that poor tenants are vetted out, but no discrimination occurs and Fair Housing Laws are not violated.